stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### HARTRO

 I am fantastic. [__SIGMUND:__ Hmm.]
 Thank you for having me, Sigmund.
-It is a real pleasure to be here today.
+It is a-- it is a real pleasure to be here today.

 #### SIGMUND